or Call 03 9557 9113

 In the meantime, we are happy to provide you with possible referrals to group therapy should it be appropriate for you.
-However if you are also looking for individual counselling or hypnotherapy in Melbourne, please get in touch.
+However if you are also looking for individual counselling or hypnotherapy, please get in touch.

 Do you know someone who may be interested in group therapy?